ipfs/ipfs-gui/research/README.md

 ## Start / Stop IPFS Node

-Desktop let's you start and stop your IPFS node.
+Desktop lets you start and stop your IPFS node.
 Companion and WebUI don't

 In Desktop the control is shown as a the `Power` icon, bottom right.
-It's not clear that that is it's purpose.
+It's not clear that that is its purpose.
 I initially thought it was a fancy quit this app button.

 <img width=600 title='IPFS Desktop with a stopped IPFS node' src='img/desktop-node-stopped.png' />